BenjaminSMoss/Sheets-main-data-csv/README.md

 If you have any problems, questions or would like any additional data please do not hisitate to contact me!
 I would be delighted start a correspondance: b.moss14<at>imperial.ac.uk, benjamin.moss<at>ymail.com

+ Please also see source data folder for plots.

 "The idea is like grass: it craves light, likes crowds, thrives on crossbreeding, grows stronger from being stepped on. ~ Ursula K. Le Guin"